MrLinNing/MOS2_based_RC/Vessel_Seg/README.md

 ## Data download
-The original data file `DRIVE` can be downloaded from  [LadderNet](https://github.com/juntang-zhuang/LadderNet).
+First, you need download the original data `DRIVE` from  [LadderNet](https://github.com/juntang-zhuang/LadderNet).

 ## MOS2 Data file is shown as `Slope_of_64.xlsx`